shyam1234/Smart_Mobile_Recharge_Suggestion/README.md

 *Hello!
 I am Prafulla Malviya a professional Android developer in India.
 I am new in ML.
 I have done some POC for Android TV based on ML for different clients.
 I tried to figure out the viewer genre based on their logs.
 Also, tried to the annotate the live video for connecting e-commerce with TV ads.
 Also, i have showcase the Poc where we targeted ads for the audience for linear programs.
-Now, I want to showcase "Smart recharge suggestion based on user call habits and network usage" in AndroidDevChallenge*
+Now, I want to showcase "Smart recharge suggestion based on user call habits and network usage" in AndroidDevChallenge* For more info: please chech this out: https://www.linkedin.com/in/pramalviya/